-There are generally several PCBUs and duty holders involved in the management of workplace risks for tower cranes and they may have the same health and safetv responsibilities due to them being involved in the same activities or sharing the same workplace.
+There are generally several PCBUs and duty holders involved in the management of workplace risks for tower cranes and they may same have the health and safety responsibilities due to them being involved in the same activities or sharing the same workplace.
 The model Code of Practice states that "Workers and other persons at the workplace also have duties under the WHS Act, such as the duty to take responsible care for their health and safety at the workplace".